 Abstract.
 The iThemba LABS segmented detector includes four Ge crystals in a clover configuration inside a single cryostat [1].
-The orientation of the Ge crystals inside the cryostat needs to be measured.
-It plays a crucial role in the simulation of the charge collection in the detector and generating realistic pulse shapes.
-The rise times of the core signals corresponding to two arbitrary interaction points were measured.
-They show a distinct difference, indicating that the rise times of the segmented clover detector are sensitive to interaction position and can be used to determine the crystal orientation of the Ge crystals.
+The orientation of the Ge crystals inside the cryostat is being measured with a collimated source, where the axis of the collimator is perpendicular to the front face of the detector cryostat.
+This orientation plays a crucial role in the simulation of the charge collection in the detector and generating realistic pulse shapes.